-A high ridge west of Bere Regis with a fairly steep climb to get to the top.
-Predominantly gorse and heather sandwiched between agricultural land, mostly rough pasture.
+Black Hill is a ridge to the west of Bere Regis with a fairly steep climb to get to the top of it.
+It is predominantly gorse and heather sandwiched between agricultural land, mostly rough pasture.
 You can see for miles across Dorset from the top.